 is the application of scientific knowledge to produce a good or service in the most efficient manner.

 The quest to minimize the cost of production spurs businesses to seek improvements in technology.
-Advances in computer technology continue to improve the efficiency for businesses.
-Access to the Internet has saved companies time and money.
-For example, legal firms can save thousands of dollars annually by scanning and sending legal documents over the Internet rather than using an express mail service or traditional mail.
+Advances in computer technology continue to improve the efficiency of businesses.
+Access to the internet has saved companies time and money.
+For example, legal firms can save thousands of dollars annually by scanning and sending legal documents over the internet rather than using an express mail service or traditional mail.
 Software advances reduce the time needed to complete complex chores.
-Contractors can now receive plans over the Internet and use software to provide bids sooner and more accurately.
+Contractors can now receive plans over the internet and use software to provide bids sooner and more accurately.
 E-books have substantially reduced publishing costs.
 Robots have replaced human labor in the manufacturing process of everything from jelly beans to automobiles.
 Cassette players are virtually obsolete because CDs are so much clearer, more durable, and hold more music than cassette tapes.
 CDs are even becoming less common today as more and more people are switching to digital media devices like iPods or MP3 players.
-Some consumers do not purchase any music at all; instead they simply streamline their music on their computers using free software like Pandora, Spotify, or Grooveshark.
+Some consumers do not purchase any music at all; instead, they simply streamline their music on their computers using free software like Pandora, Spotify, or Grooveshark.
 Fracking is a new technology that was developed to assist oil companies in extracting more oil from shale.
 This technology has dramatically increased the supply of oil and natural gas, which has helped lower the price of gasoline.

 Companies must keep pace with technology.
 Some companies have met their demise by betting against a change in technology.
-Blockbuster all but ignored using the Internet to streamline movies or order movies on-line and lost out to Netflix.
+Blockbuster all but ignored using the internet to streamline movies or order movies online and lost out to Netflix.

 Dig Deeper With These Free Lessons:

 Changes in Supply – When Producer Costs Change

 Supply – The Producer’s Perspective